Boolean Observation Games: Introduction

 Our games are strictly qualitative and thus abstract from truly Bayesian approaches \cite{harsanyi:1967} with probabilities.
 To determine equilibrium we compare information sets, called `expected outcomes'.
 As the expected outcome may not be a value and the relation may not be a total order, our work is therefore in ordinal game theory \cite{DurieuHQS08,cruzsimaan:2000,AmorFS17}.

-{\bf Our contributions.} We analyse both structural and computational properties of Boolean observation games.
-We study various equilibrium notions based on different interpretations of profitable deviations from information sets, and we provide existence results for such equilibria.
-We identify various fragments of Boolean observation games including one where the goals are `knowing whether formulas' of which the realization does not depend on the valuation.
-We show that this fragment corresponds to Boolean games in terms of existence of equilibrium outcomes.
-We also provide complexity results for the natural questions of verification and checking of emptiness of equilibrium outcomes in Boolean observation games.
+{\bf Our Contributions.} We analyse structural and computational properties of Boolean observation games.
+We define Boolean observation games as incomplete and imperfect information games, a novel perspective in Boolean games.
+We show that Boolean observation games form a fragment of strategic games with compact representation.
+We determine equilibria based on four different profitable deviations from information sets, namely defined as: the worst outcome is better, the best outcome is better, the expected outcome is better, and the outcome without uncertainty is better (the outcome is better even if all information sets are singleton, so that the game is one of complete information).
+We also provide existence results for such equilibria, which highly depends on what is considered a profitable deviation.
+We identify various fragments of Boolean observation games including one where your goal may be to keep others ignorant but not to keep yourself ignorant, the self-positive goals, and another one where the goals are `knowing whether formulas' of which the realization does not depend on the valuation.
+The latter we call knowing-whether games.
+We provide an embedding of the standard Boolean games into a fragment of the knowing-whether games, and we also provide an embedding of the knowing-whether games into the Boolean games.
+Employing these embeddings we show that the knowing-whether games correspond to Boolean games in terms of existence of equilibrium outcomes.
+We also provide complexity results for the natural questions of verification and checking of emptiness of equilibrium outcomes in Boolean observation games, for most of the profitable deviations considered, and stretching the results as much as possible to also include fragments with ignorance goals.
+An overview of these complexity results is found in the conclusions in Table~\ref{tab:summary}.

-{\bf Overview of content.} Section~\ref{section.model} provides technical preliminaries needed to define Boolean observation games, that are then defined in the subsequent Section~\ref{section.model2}.
-Section~\ref{section.kw} presents the a correspondence between Boolean games and Boolean observation games.
-Section~\ref{section.exist} provides various results for the existence of Nash equilibria and Section~\ref{sec:complexity} contains the results on the computational complexity of determining whether a strategy profile is an equilibrium, and whether equilibria exists.
-Section~\ref{section.related} gives a more in-depth comparison with other epistemic Boolean games.
+{\bf Overview of Contents.} Section~\ref{section.model} provides technical preliminaries needed to define Boolean observation games, that are then defined in the subsequent Section~\ref{section.model2}, of which the final Subsection~\ref{section.related} compares our proposal to other epistemic Boolean games.
+Section~\ref{section.kw} presents the correspondence between Boolean games and Boolean observation games.
+Section~\ref{section.exist} provides various results for the existence of Nash equilibria and Section~\ref{sec:complexity} contains the results on the computational complexity of determining whether a strategy profile is an equilibrium, and whether equilibria exist.